sjorek/composer-virtual-environment-plugin/README.md

       php composer.phar venv:link '{$bin-dir}/composer':'{$bin-dir-up}/composer.phar'

-  After this you can use the linked binaries in composer's run-script or in virtual-environment:shell.
+  After this you can use the linked binaries in composer run-script or in virtual-environment:shell.

   Attention: only link the composer like in the example above,